DataS-DHSC/dhsc-data-tools/README.md

 > Some of the dependencies of this package are not currently compatible with the latest Python 3.13.
 Use any python version from and including 3.8 and below 3.13.
 E.g. above `python==3.12` is specified.

-### Working with `.env` files

-3. Though not strictly a package dependency, we recommend you install python-dotenv to work with `.env` files.
+3. Though not strictly a package dependency, we recommend you install python-dotenv to work with environment variables.

 In Git Bash, ***with the relevant environment activated***: